rbms-bsc/DCRMR/_pages/Edition/Edition-statement.md

 <a name="3.21.37.3">3.21.37.3</a> If the multipart monograph is known or assumed to be a made-up set describe the monograph using one of the following methods:

-1) Make separate descriptions for each edition.
+a) Make separate descriptions for each edition.
 In each description, indicate that the set is imperfect, identifying missing volumes in the [Note on extent of item](/DCRMR/additional-notes/Note-on-extent-of-item/) (see [9.43.3.2](/DCRMR/additional-notes/Note-on-extent-of-item/#9.43.3.2)).

 >Example:
 >Edition statement: <CITE>Second edition</CITE>